 The causes of epispadias are not known.
 It may occur because the pubic bone does not develop properly.

-Epispadias can occur with bladder exstrophy.
-In this rare birth defect, the bladder is inside out and sticks through the abdomen wall.
+Epispadias can occur with a rare birth defect called bladder exstrophy.
+In this birth defect, the bladder is inside out and sticks through the wall of the abdomen.
 Epispadias can also occur with other birth defects.

-Males usually have a short, wide penis with an abnormal curve.
-The urethra usually opens on the top or side of the penis instead of the tip.
+Males will have a short, wide penis with an abnormal curve.
+The urethra most often opens on the top or side of the penis instead of the tip.
 However, the urethra may be open along the whole length of the penis.

 Exams and Tests